Trustworthy AI Inference Systems: An Industry Research View: Privacy Technologies Penetration

-HE could allow IP protection inherently when using Fully Homomorphic Encryption (FHE) constructions~\cite{gentry2009fully,bgv,fv,fhew,tfhe}.
+HE could allow IP protection inherently when using Fully Homomorphic Encryption~(FHE) constructions~\cite{gentry2009fully,bgv,fv,fhew,tfhe}.
 Due to the bootstrapping procedure to refresh ciphertexts noise, the parameter selection to instantiate an FHE schema can become independent from the complexity of the function to evaluate.
 Hence, only the party performing the inference learns (knows) the model.
 If such a party is the cloud provider (e.g., AI serviced via Google's or Microsoft's infrastructure), the model can be protected with the security schemes used to protect the cloud infrastructure and its services.
-If the party owning the model serves the model via a cloud infrastructure, the deployment will utilize a TEE to protect the model from the cloud infrastructure.
+If the party owning the model serves the model via a cloud infrastructure, the deployment can utilize a TEE to protect the model from the cloud infrastructure.
 In either case, fully homomorphic encryption methods can evaluate the model in the clear on encrypted queries while allowing computation on encrypted data owned by two (or more) distrusted parties.
-However, such solutions lack mature implementations and performance evaluation.
+Industry has recently picked up on implementations and performance evaluation in this field and commercial applications are to be expected~\cite{zama_concrete,duality,inpher_pets}.

-\tsparagraph{DP} Differential privacy (DP)~\cite{DMNS06} is a statistical notion of privacy where the goal is to protect the privacy of individuals in the training data from an adversary who sees the trained model.
+\paragraph{DP} Differential privacy~(DP)~\cite{DMNS06} is a statistical notion of privacy where the goal is to protect the privacy of individuals in the training data from an adversary who sees the trained model.
 Privacy is guaranteed by ensuring that the participation of a single person in the training data does not change the probability of any outcome by much.
 This implies that an adversary who sees the output of a differentially private algorithm cannot make any inferences about a person in the training data with high confidence that they could not make if this person had not been in the training data at all.